jthefang/Reading-Notes/tech/linux-ward/chapter-02.md

 Use vi or emacs

 ## 2.13 Getting online help
+- `man ls` to get manual page for the `ls` command or any other shell command
+	- kind of dense, takes patience to sift through
+	- `man -k keyword` to search manual pages by keyword (e.g. some command to `sort`)

+The manual pages are divided into sections:

 | Section 	| Description				|
 |-----------|---------------------------|
 | 1 	 	| User commands 			|